helje5/dockSwiftOnARM/toolchain/macosx/README.md

                          for GNU/Linux 3.2.0, not stripped
 ```

-## Building the MacOSX toolchain on ARM
+## Building the macOS toolchain for ARM

 What we are going to do is build a Swift 3.1.1 cross compilation toolchain
-running on ARM Ubuntu Xenial, targetting MacOSX.
+running on ARM Ubuntu Xenial, targetting macOS.

 This is a little harder that the [Mac to Raspi cross compiler](../README.md),
 but still reasonably easy.